ecmnet/MAVGCL/README.md

 **Development Status:** Last updated 15/11/2016

-V0.6 pre-release now available
+V0.6 release now available

 - MAVLink 2.0 implementation
 - supports ULOG streaming to record data
-- Dump of Mapping ULOG <=> KeyFigures via menu

 V0.6 notes:

-- V0.6 requires MAVLink 2.0 protocol without signing
+- V0.6 requires MAVLink 2.0 protocol without signing (switch to 'Use MAVLink 2.0') - MAVLink 1.0 no longer supported
 - Recording based on ULOG over MAVLink needs to be enabled in preferences (if ULog over MAVLink is not available, MAVGCL switches back to message based logging)
-- Mapping between ULog data and MAVGCL key-figures still is required and not completed (refer to the [Mapping documentation](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/UlogKeyFiguresAssignment.xlsx) )
+- Mapping between ULog data and MAVGCL key-figures is still ongoing and not completed (refer to the [Mapping documentation](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/UlogKeyFiguresAssignment.xlsx) )

 **Features:**